While there are hundreds of vacation locations that claim to be dog friendly, many are not. But Newport, RI is one place that is truly dog friendly.

 For our short, last minute trip we used our Marriott Bonvay awards to book a free hotel stay at the North Kingstown’s TownePlace Suites which is about 30 minutes away from the Newport Harbor.

 This hotel met our requirements of having a small kitchen and was dog friendly.
 It was also the closest Marriott to Newport that met these conditions and had available rooms.

 Beside the distance to Newport, which was a little further then I would have liked, the TownePlace Suite was an excellent choice for us.
 There was a Dave’s Marketplace across the street which made getting supplies for our stay quick and easy.

 Plus, it has a large grassy area next to the hotel which served as a convenient place for our dog to go.
 They even provided poop bags if you forget to bring one down with you.
 The staff was also very friendly and helpful.

-If you are looking for more dog friendly travel ideas check out our post on Dog Friendly Guide to Cape Cod and Saratoga Springs – Dog Friendly Things to Do, plus Traveling With A Dog: Tips For An Easy Trip.
+If you are looking for more dog friendly travel ideas check out our posts on Dog Friendly Guide to Cape Cod and Saratoga Springs – Dog Friendly Things to Do, plus Traveling With A Dog: Tips For An Easy Trip.

 Newport RI Dog Friendly Disclosure